About The Milton and Rosalind Chang Career Exploration Prize

 Who is eligible to apply?

-- Recent Caltech alumni who have received their BS, terminal masters, or PhD from Caltech within the past ten years, with a preference for those who are 5 years or less from graduation.
+Recent Caltech alumni who have received their BS, terminal masters, or PhD from Caltech within the past ten years, with a preference for those who graduated in the past five years.

 What types of projects does the Chang Prize support?